 On the map above, I did not include BWI Airport which is outside Baltimore and a major Southwest Airlines hub because those planes don’t touch our airspace.

-You should know that Washington Dulles International handles over 9 million passengers a year, and Reagan Washington National Airport handles over 10 million passengers a year.
-Added up, that’s a lot of flights.
+You should know that Washington Dulles International handles over 21 million passengers in 2022, and Reagan Washington National Airport handles over 24 million passengers in 2022.

 Although most residents can’t tell the difference, flights on approach to Andrews Air Force Base (in Maryland) make a final approach over Northern Virginia.
 And one morning at my son’s early morning soccer game in Alexandria VA, I counted ten Air Force C-17’s gaining altitude.